 It’s important to remember that all drummers are different.
 Some sit high, some low…heel up pedal technique or heel down, traditional grip or match grip and if match grip is it French, German or American?
 All these methods work, what you have to do is find out what works best for you.

 The two crucial characteristics of a good drummer are technique and feel.
-The technique can be taught, but feel can’t.
-You use technique, theory and rudiments applicable to the style of drums you want to learn play, to make you sound good and to give you control over your fingers, wrists, arms and legs.
+You use technique, theory and rudiments applicable to the style of drums you want to learn to play… to make you sound good and to give you control over your fingers, wrists, arms and legs.
 You practice technique so that it becomes second nature and you don’t have to think about it while you are playing.
-When you have mastered technque, it frees your mind up to allow you to get into the sound of the grooves you are playing, to get into the sound of the drums and bring out the feel of it… the music of it.
+When you have mastered technique it frees your mind up to allow you to get into the sound of the grooves you are playing, to get into the sound of the drums and bring out the feel of it, the music of it.
 Feel is the spark that defines the great drummers.